Skip to Content

 • Read instructions out loud to show their importance.

-• Connect dots to make up letters and words.
+• Connect the dots to form letters and words.

 • Write words on the fridge using magnetic letters.